-As an Israeli by birth, I have the good fortune of a name that is both inherently difficult to pronounce and seemingly misspelled.
+As an Israeli by birth, I have the good fortune of a name that is both difficult to pronounce and seemingly misspelled.
 So, you can be forgiven for wondering, “How am I supposed to say this guy’s name?”

 The Short Answer

 Dan Shahar is pronounced like “Don Shuh-har.”
 The accent in the last name is on the second syllable.
 Most of my friends call me Danny, which is pronounced like “Donny.”
 In case this strikes you as overcomplicated, please rest assured: I will answer to normally-pronounced “Dan” or “Danny” without any hard feelings.